The best way to borrow a small amount of money

 • You might not want your family or friends knowing about your finances

-• An informal agreement means no loan terms or conditions will be in place
+• An informal agreement means you won’t have terms or conditions to fall back on

-• Money and family or friendships rarely mix well – it could sour relationships, especially if you struggle to pay back what you owe
+• It might sour relationships, especially if you can’t pay back what you owe.

 What other alternatives are there?

-• Peer-to-peer (P2P) lending – P2P sites link up people who want to borrow money with those who are willing to lend it.
-It’s an alternative to banks so the rate of interest is usually slightly better.
+• Peer-to-peer (P2P) lending – P2P websites link people who want to borrow money with those willing to lend it.
+It’s an alternative to banks.

-• Pawnbroker – you need to offer an item of value as security against a loan: for example, jewellery.
-Interest can be high and the item could be sold if you can’t keep up with the repayments.
+• Pawnbroker – you need to offer something valuable, such as jewellery, as security against a loan.
+Interest can be higher than bank loans or credit cards, and the item could be sold if you can’t keep up with the repayments.

-• Sell some stuff – if you have the time, sell some unwanted items.
+• Sell some stuff – it might be worth selling your unwanted items.
 You’ll be surprised at how much you could make at a decent car boot sale or online auction site.

-Whatever the amount of your loan, whether it’s £1,000 or £30,000, you need to make sure you can meet your repayments.
-Just one missed payment can negatively impact your credit report and lenders may be reluctant to offer you credit in the future.
+Whether you want to borrow £500 or £30,000, make sure you can meet your repayments.
+Just one missed payment could negatively impact your credit rating and may mean lenders refuse you credit in the future.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.